-Hervey Bay is now a city north of Brisbane and an easy 3 hours by car.
-With World Heritage Fraser Island and Hervey Bay being the 'capital' for Whale Watching in Australia, it is not hard to see why we decided to extend our visits to the Schocks and include a whale watching trip.
-From all our friends that made the trip we had high expectations regarding this trip and it did not disappoint us.
+Hervey Bay is now a city north of Brisbane and an easy 3 hours drive by car.
+With Fraser Island (World Heritage) and Hervey Bay (the 'capital' for Whale Watching in Australia), it is not hard to see why we decided to extend our visits to the Schocks and include a whale watching trip.
+Based on descriptions made by our friends that made the trip, we had high expectations regarding this trip and it did not disappoint us.
 We had calm waters and blue skies in Platypus Bay and a large quantity of humpback whales made it an experience that we do not forget in a hurry.

-If you do not have Whale Watching in your "bucket list" make sure you include it because it is an unreal experience and Hervey Bay is probably the only place in the world where the whales stop in their migration and enjoy interacting with the humans.
+If you do not have Whale Watching in your "bucket list" make sure you include it, because it is an unreal experience and Hervey Bay is probably the only place in the world where the whales stop their migration and enjoy interacting with the humans.

-A bit of history about Hervey Bay; pronounced Harvey Bay, was originally founded by Captain James Cook in 1770.
+A bit of the history of Hervey Bay: pronounced Harvey Bay, and was originally founded by Captain James Cook in 1770.
 Captain Cook did not realize that Fraser Island was actually an island.
-Since the Hervey Bay waters being shallow, he did not travel far enough South to realize that.
-The name Hervey Bay comes from Lord Augustus Hervey, who was an admiral of The Blue, the Earl of Bristol and Captain Cook's boss at the time (call it sucking to the Boss).
+With the Hervey Bay waters being shallow, he did not travel far enough South to realize that.
+The name Hervey Bay comes from Lord Augustus Hervey, Admiral of The Blue, the Earl of Bristol and Captain Cook's boss at the time (call it sucking to the Boss).

 Since the mid 80's Hervey Bay can be reached by train also.
 One of the main activities in the area is the sugar industry with Hervey Bay, Maryborough and Bundaberg harvesting their own sugar cane.
 Through Bundaberg the region is also well know for its rum.
 In 1984, Hervey Bay became known as the 'City of Hervey Bay' with substantial growth not only in population, but also in business and tourism.

-With fishing, and Whale sightings as well as 120+ kilometers of unspoiled beaches on Fraser Island nearby, Hervey Bay was bound to be the 'pot of gold' that Captain Cook discovered all those years ago.
+With fishing, Whale sightings and as well 120+ kilometers of unspoiled beaches on Fraser Island, Hervey Bay was bound to be the 'pot of gold' that Captain Cook discovered all those years ago.

 Each year during winter and spring, the whales migrate from Antarctica to the coastal waters of western and eastern Australia and South Pacific.
 When they reach the warm waters they mate and give birth.
 Approximately 7000 humpbacks travel the 6000 km from Antarctica to Australia's east coast and this number is estimated to have increased steadily by 10% each year.
 The whales start arriving in the southern part of the Great Barrier Reef in mid-June and in August they start returning to Antarctica.
 Most of the whales stop for a while in Hervey and Moreton Bays, making these places the ideal for whale watching.